library(igraph)

 This matrix can now be interpreted as a weighted network among the 18 women.
 Each entry corresponds to the number of times two women went to the same event.

-We can obtain the same projections directly from the bipartite igraph object using bipartite_projection(), which returns both one-mode projections (women–women and event–event):
+We can obtain the same projections directly from the igraph object using bipartite_projection(), which returns both one-mode projections (women–women and event–event):

 projs <- bipartite_projection(southern_women)